dcao/website/blog/2025-10-10--dysphoria-discipline/index.md

 introduction and seeing the earnestness and vulnerability and imaginitivity of that text---that was enough to fill my cup.
 </span>
-I think about Fred Moten and Stefano Harvey and their work drawing on the possibilities of fugitivity in making visible the undercommons: the everyday work that we do in to survive in the academy.
+I think about Fred Moten and Stefano Harney and their work drawing on the possibilities of fugitivity in making visible the undercommons: the everyday work that we do in to survive in the academy.